RCIC-UCI-Public/website-rcic/docs/source/software/user-installed.rst

       For example, A user *npw* starts a container and can reset
-      $HOME from a default **/home/jovyan** to a regular cluster $HOME location which is available in the container and is a folder with the user's UCINetID:
+      $HOME from a default **/home/jovyan** to a regular cluster $HOME location which is available in the container and is a folder with the user's UCInetID:

       .. figure:: images/jhub-home.png
          :align: center